jbreizh/imagepainting2/README.md

 //#define STA       // Decomment this to use STA mode instead of AP
 ```

-ImagePainting can operate in two separate mode :
+ImagePainting2 can operate in two separate mode :

 * **STA :** As STAtion.
 In this case, the ESP8266 will connect to your router and be another client of your network.
 You have to look at the serial monitor of the Arduino IDE during the boot of the ESP8266 to find his IP address.
 This mode is mainly not interesting, except for debug.

 * **AP :** As Access Point.
 In this case, the ESP8266 will provide his own wifi network and you will connect directly on him.
 To keep it simple, there is no password and the DNS will route you directly on the right IP.
 But if there is a problem, go to http://192.168.1.1 to reach your ESP8266.
-This is the default mode of ImagePainting as it is very unlikely to have a wifi router everywhere.
+This is the default mode of ImagePainting2 as it is very unlikely to have a wifi router everywhere.

 ```
 // WIFI --------------